Gloria Casarez: Establishment of Philadelphia's Office of LGBT Affairs

-Honors, recognition and impact
+Honors and impact

 In 1999, Out Magazine named Casarez one of the "100 Most Influential Leaders of the New Millennium."
 She also received the Philadelphia Out Proud Award and served as the 2001 Philadelphia LGBT Pride Grand Marshal.

 Casarez was honored by the National Association for the Advancement of Colored People (NAACP) with the Annual Community Service Award in recognition of her social and political justice activism.
 Her work supporting LGBT ballroom communities earned her the Humanitarian Award at the House of Prestige's 20th Anniversary Renaissance Ball and the Community Service Award at the House of Blahnik Ball.

 She was also recognized by Philadelphia FIGHT with the Kiyoshi Kuromiya Award for Justice and by the Philadelphia Bar Association with the Cheryl Ingram Advocate for Justice Award.
 Casarez received the Hero Award from the Delaware Valley Legacy Fund, joining past honorees such as gay rights pioneer Barbara Gittings and Pennsylvania Governor Ed Rendell.
 In 2013, the Gay and Lesbian Latino AIDS Education Initiative (GALAEI) honored her with the David Acosta Revolutionary Leader Award.

 National and local media outlets recognized Casarez's contributions as well.
 Go Magazine included her in "100 Women We Love" and featured her as a "Woman at the Helm."
 Philadelphia Magazine included her in its "Who's Who of Philly's Gay Community."
 Philly Gay Calendar selected her as the 2009 "Person of the Year," and she received the Philadelphia Leadership Award from Women's eNews.
 The Metropolitan Community Church presented her with the Patron of Humanity Award at their 40th Anniversary Convocation Service, and in 2010, Dignity USA honored her with a Community Service Award.

 Casarez also made history in Philadelphia sports: she threw out the ceremonial first pitch at Citizens Bank Park before a Philadelphia Phillies game against the Houston Astros on August 23, 2010.